 When ISTEA expired in 1998, the Transportation Equity Act for the 21st Century (TEA-21) took its place, emphasizing public involvement as well.
 It was replaced by the Safe, Accountable, Flexible, Efficient, Transportation Equity Act (SAFETEA-LU), signed in 2005, which increased the Public Participation Plan requirements.
 Since the MPO is made up of agencies responsible for carrying out transportation programs in the MPO area, the process allows for input from all agencies within the MPO area to be engaged in the process.
-The rule states that "public participation plans" shall be developed in consultation with "interested parties" and expands the definition to include representatives of users of pedestrian walkways and bicycle transportation services.
+The rule states that "public participation plans" shall be developed in consultation with "interested parties" and expands the definition to include representatives of users of pedestrian walkways and bicycle transportation facilities, representatives of the disabled, freight shippers, and providers of freight transportation services.
 SAFETEA-LU also required that MPOs provide adequate, timely public notices; employ visualization techniques; make information available in electronic formats; and hold meetings at convenient and accessible locations and times.